ReaSonus Control Panel

 • Press the Link-button will open the editing mode.
 If no mapping has been done for the selected plugin, a new mapping will be created automaticaly.
 In this mode the button is blinking.

 Now a configuration file gets created in the background and the linking is started.
-All displays should now look like this
+All displays should have 2 lines with the text Free in it.

 Now you can wiggle/touch a parameter in the plugin and then press the Select button of the channel you want to assign it to or touch the fader.
 This should change the text Free to the name of the parameter (The top one for the select button and the bottom one for the fader).